-17 35 52 67 85 102 Laura Ingalls Wilder is a famous author.
-She wrote children's books about pioneer life in the late 19th Century.
-Laura was born in 1867 in a log house in Wisconsin.
-She was the second daughter of Charles and Caroline Ingalls.
-Laura had an older sister named Mary.
+Laura Ingalls Wilder is a famous author.
+She wrote children's books about pioneer life in the 8 late 19th Century.
+Laura was born in 1867 in a log 16 house in Wisconsin.
+She was the second daughter 27 of Charles and Caroline Ingalls.
+Laura had an 35 older sister named Mary.
 They were very close.
-The Ingalls family moved frequently.
-They went wherever their father could find a job.
-Shortly after Laura's birth, the family moved to Missouri.
-A few years later, they moved to Kansas to start their own farm.
-A third daughter, Carrie, was born there.
-When Laura was 13, they left Kansas and returned to Wisconsin to be near family.
-109 128 145 161 178 199 217 237 253 270 The girls were happy to be there, but their father longed to farm again.
-So, four years later, in 1874, the family moved to Walnut Grove, Minnesota.
-They built a house and farmed the land.
-The three girls had many adventures there.
-But the family suffered many tragedies as well.
-During their first year there, Charles had grown a good wheat crop.
+43 The Ingalls family moved frequently.
+They went 51 wherever their father could find a job.
+Shortly 58 after Laura's birth, the family moved to Missouri.
+66 A few years later, they moved to Kansas to start 74 their own farm.
+A third daughter, Carrie, was 84 born there.
+When Laura was 13, they left Kansas 92 101 and returned to Wisconsin to be near family.

+- The girls were happy to be there, but their father - longed to farm again.
+So, four years later, in 1874,

+- the family moved to Walnut Grove, Minnesota.
+They 129 built a house and farmed the land.
+The three girls 137 had many adventures there.
+But the family suffered 147 many tragedies as well.
+During their first year 155 163 there, Charles had grown a good wheat crop.
 It was destroyed by grasshoppers.
-This was repeated the next year as well.
-The family was blessed by a baby boy in 1875, but he died of an illness at only 9 months.
-The family suffered yet another tragedy when Mary lost her eyesight as a result of a stroke.
-That same year, Charles took a job with the railroad.
-They moved to De Smet in the Dakota Territories.
-When the railroad job was finished, they acquired some land.
+This was repeated 172 the next year as well.
+The family was blessed by 179 a baby boy in 1875, but he died of an illness at 189 only 9 months.
+The family suffered yet another 201 209 tragedy when Mary lost her eyesight as a result of a stroke.
+That same year, Charles took a job with 219 the railroad.
+They moved to De Smet in the Dakota 229 Territories.
+When the railroad job was finished, they 239 acquired some land.
 He began to farm again.
-A harsh winter made farming difficult that first year.
-But they persevered and were able to save enough money to send Mary to a school for the blind.
-283 299 317 333 347 364 380 When Laura was 15, she earned her teaching certificate.
-She began teaching at a small school several miles from her home.
-It was at this time that she met a farmer named Almanzo Wilder.
-They married three years later.
-They had a healthy baby girl named Rose.
-They had many misfortunes as well, however.
-Severe storms ruined their crops.
+A 247 harsh winter made farming difficult that first year.
+256 But they persevered and were able to save enough 264 money to send Mary to a school for the blind.
+273 - When Laura was 15, she earned her teaching certificate.
+She began teaching at a small school

+- They married three years later.
+They had a healthy - baby girl named Rose.
+They had many misfortunes - as well, however.
+Severe storms ruined their - 341 crops.
 This forced them into debt.
-Almanzo worked hard in the fields, but he got sick and became crippled.
-During this time, Laura was pregnant with their second child.
-He died shortly after birth, unnamed.
-Soon after, their house burned down when something in the kitchen caught fire.
-The family then moved to Florida, where the warm conditions improved Almanzo's health.
-They 403 419 431 448 464 eventually returned to De Smet.
-But, in 1894, they relocated to Missouri.
-Here they would spend the rest of their lives.
-They bought a farm there and prospered.
-Laura was a great storyteller.
-Her daughter Rose convinced her to write her stories so that other children could enjoy them too.
-Laura did so.
+Almanzo worked - 349 hard in the fields, but he got sick and became - 359 crippled.
+During this time, Laura was pregnant - 366 with their second child.
+He died shortly after birth, - unnamed.
+Soon after, their house burned down - when something in the kitchen caught fire. - The family then moved to Florida, where the - warm conditions improved Almanzo's health. - They eventually returned to De Smet.
+But, - in 1894, they relocated to Missouri.
+Here - they would spend the rest of their lives. - They bought a farm there and prospered.

+431 Laura was a great storyteller.
+Her daughter 438 Rose convinced her to write her stories so that 447 other children could enjoy them too.
+Laura did 455 so.
 In all, she wrote seven children's books.
-These comprised her Little House series.
-They have been widely read and admired.
-She and Almanzo spent the rest of their lives at their Missouri farm.
-Laura died in 1957, at the age of 90.
+463 These comprised her Little House series.
+They 470 have been widely read and admired.
+She and 478 Almanzo spent the rest of their lives at their 487 Missouri farm.
+Laura died in 1957, at the age of 497 90.
 Their farm is now open for people to visit.
+507 see or hear.
+Alexander Graham Bell was the famous scientist who invented the telephone.
+These two famous people not only knew each other, but together they also opened up new worlds of conversation.